Genaker/laragento/README.md

 ```

-# Laravel/Eloquent ans static::methods
+# Laravel/Eloquent and static::methods

-Some Mmagento 2 bloatware lovers hates static methods.
-For that guys Laravel has solution...
+Some Magento 2 bloatware lovers hate static methods.
+For those guys Laravel has a solution...

 Static Example:
 ```